 Estimates of recoverable quantities of proven and probable reserves reported include judgmental assumptions regarding commodity prices, exchange rates, discount rates and production and transportation costs for future cash flows.
-It also requires interpretation of complex geological and geophysical models in order to make an assessment of the size, shape, depth and quantity of reservoirs, and their anticipated recoveries.
+It also requires interpretation of complex geological and geophysical models to assess the size, shape, depth and quantity of reservoirs, and their anticipated recoveries.
 The economic, geological and technical factors used to estimate reserves may change from period to period; changes in reported reserves can impact provision of decommissioning liabilities due to changes in expected future cash flows.
 Reserves are integral to the amount of depreciation, depletion and amortisation charges to the consolidated statement of comprehensive income.